 With the cash flow from our production assets supporting our exploration and development activity, our self-funding business model enables us to deliver our strategic objectives.
 We also work closely with our joint venture partners to allocate capital efficiently.

 We aim to make a positive contribution by delivering tangible benefits to our stakeholders.
 These include the governments of the countries we operate in, the communities that give us our social licence to operate, and the workforce whose expertise we rely on to perform our activities and create value.

 We distribute value through salaries and other benefits to employees, fees to contractors and suppliers, taxes, duties and other payments to governments, as well as by promoting social and community development in our host countries.

 Increasing standards and expectations

-Our industry faces continued pressure on cost-efficiency in an environment where the oil price remains volatile.
-While our business remains focused on efficient capital allocation and operating costs in our projects, it is important that this does not compromise our commitment to working responsibly.
+Our industry faces continued pressure on cost efficiency and operational standards in a challenging environment where the oil price remains volatile.
+While our business remains focused on capital allocation and cost efficiency, we will not compromise our commitment to working responsibly.